mgk2014/PCMLAI-cars/README.md

 3. Vehicles in `new and like new conditions sell on average for ~27k and 19k` respectively.
 Salvaged vehicles on the other hand sell on average for 3.7k
 4. Vehicles with `parts only titles sell for 3.2k` on average

-### Machine Learning models
+### Predicting used car price

-We evaluated  3 different machine learning models (LinearRegression, Lasso, Ridge on both numerical and categorical variables).
-With LinearRegression, degree 3 model with both numerical and categorical data we achieved a score of 61%.
-This model may be used to make predictions on the price of a car given the following features:
+The chosen machine learning model makes predictions on the price of a car given on the following features:
 1. odometer reading, year, number of cylinders
 2. title status, manufacturer, condition, fuel type, vehicle type

-As an example, our chosen model predicts the price of 3 vehicles (2005 yr, 6 cyl, clean title, 100k miles, manual, sedan, gas)  as follows:
+As an example, our chosen model predicts the price of 3 vehicles (all 2005 yr, 6 cyl, clean title, 100k miles, manual, sedan, gas) as follows:
 1. Toyota: 6,389.37
 2. Audi: 7,869.89
 3. Ford: 5,453.41

-We find that the features that have the biggest `positive` impact on the price of the car as follows (from most to least important):
+We find that the top features that have the biggest `positive` impact on the price of the car as follows:

 1. Manufacturer: `Ferrari, Tesla, Ashton Martin, Porsche`
 2. Fuel Type: `Diesel`